 Once you've calculated the capital gain amount, you can figure out the tax owed by referring to your marginal income tax rate.
 Capital gains in Australia are taxed at the same rate as the marginal income tax rate.

-How To Calculate The Amount Of Tax Owed From Crypto Earnings?
+How To Calculate The Amount Of Tax Owed?

-Do I Have To File Taxes On My Losses In Cryptocurrency?
+Do I Have To File Taxes On Crypto Losses?

-If you bought 1 Bitcoin when the price was $5,000 and sold 1 Bitcoin again for $20,000, you would generate a Capital Gains Tax (CGT) event.
+For example, if you bought 1 Bitcoin when the price was $5,000 and sold 1 Bitcoin again for $20,000, you would generate a CGT event.
 Therefore, you will likely need to pay tax on the $15,000 gain in price measured in Australian Dollars, at the time you sold it.